JacquesCloete/IsaacLabTestExtension/README.md

 ## Overview

-This repository serves as a template for building projects or extensions based on Isaac Lab.
+This repository serves as a test extension using the extension template for building projects or extensions based on Isaac Lab.
 It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.

 **Key Features:**